Rashadul-Haque-JS/manual-and-cypress-tests-exercise/README.md

 `Endast siffror tillåtna`

 4. Action-4: Fill up all fields with correct format and values

-#### _Results of action-2 should be_:
+#### _Results of action-4 should be_:

 - An confirm message will be displayed in white color
 - Cirlce of step number 3 will be marked with tick symbol

 <sub>Example:</sub>

 `KLART!`

-### There are some API tests in level cypres testing
+### All the levels above along with some API tests have been tested using 'cypress'